MomsFriendlyDevCo/express-middleware-formatter/README.md

 emf.formats
 -----------
-An array of all the supported output formats.
+An object of all the supported output formats.
+The key is the short format name (`csv`, `pdf` etc.) with the key as the export of the format module.

 emf.flatten(object)